DimalMaloku1/CampAPI/README.md

-Here's a draft for a README file for the Jungle Jamboree API project:
+Here's a draft for a README file for the CAMP API project:

 ---

-# Jungle Jamboree API
+# Camp API

 ## Overview

-Jungle Jamboree API is a robust backend service designed to manage various aspects of a jungle-themed application.
+Camp API is a robust backend service designed to manage various aspects of a camp-themed application.
 It leverages modern technologies and architectural patterns to ensure scalability, maintainability, and security.

 ## Key Features